 So where’s the culture headed?
 For 20-year-old Tory Ojeda — unlike thousands of environmentally-minded youngsters who’ve pledged never to make the leap (here) — it’s motherhood.

-The Jacksonville, Florida mom-to-be’s psyched about the addition to her family; but even though it’s her first rug rat, her household’s already pretty full — Tory’s a practitioner of polyamory.
+The Jacksonville, Florida mom-to-be’s psyched about the addition to her family; but even though it’s her first rug rat, her household’s already fairly full — Tory’s a practitioner of polyamory.

 Cupid struck — and struck, and struck, and struck — starting three years ago.

-Tory hooked up with Marc, now 18, in high school.
-Two months afterward, she let in Travis, who’s 23.
+Tory hooked up with Marc, 18, in high school.
+Two months later, she let in now-fiancé Travis, who’s 23.

 After him, she invited 22-year-old Ethan.
-Same-aged Christopher tops ’em off.
+Same-aged Christopher completed the bunch.

 Three of Tory’s lovers live with her, and all four lucky lads sleep with her at night — they just have to make like volleyball and rotate.